 Shuttle routes for On-Site shuttle drivers have been predetermined and it is mandatory for all volunteers to attend training.
 The shuttles will operate Monday through Sunday of tournament week with additional shuttle routes Wednesday through Friday while we are utilizing the Plantation Course.

-Volunteers assigned to the Player Transportation committee will have the opportunity to drive brand new cars courtesy of our local dealerships!
+Volunteers assigned to the Player Transportation committee will have the opportunity to drive brand new cars courtesy of BMW!
 Responsibilities for this committee include:

 Practice Range volunteers will assist players and their caddies on the Practice Range and will be responsible for: